Garden: United Kingdom

-Before the Grand Manner era, what few significant gardens could be found in Britain had developed under influence from the continent.
-Britain's homegrown domestic gardening traditions were mostly practical in purpose, rather than aesthetic, unlike the grand gardens found mostly on castle grounds, and less commonly at universities.
-Tudor gardens emphasized contrast rather than transitions, distinguished by color and illusion.
+Before the Grand Manner era, a few significant gardens were found in Britain which were developed under the influence of the continent.
+Britain's homegrown domestic gardening traditions were mostly practical in purpose, rather than aesthetic, unlike the grand gardens found mostly on castle grounds and less commonly in universities.
+Tudor Gardens emphasized contrast rather than transitions, distinguished by color and illusion.
 They were not intended as a complement to home or architecture, but conceived as independent spaces, arranged to grow and display flowers and ornamental plants.
 Gardeners demonstrated their artistry in knot gardens, with complex arrangements most commonly included interwoven box hedges, and less commonly fragrant herbs like rosemary.
-Sanded paths run between the hedgings of open knots whereas closed knots were filled with single colored flowers.
+Sanded paths run between the hedgings of open knots whereas closed knots were filled with single-colored flowers.
 The knot and parterre gardens were always placed on level ground, and elevated areas reserved for terraces from which the intricacy of the gardens could be viewed.

 Jacobean gardens were described as "a delightful confusion" by Henry Wotton in 1624.
 Under the influence of the Italian Renaissance, Caroline gardens began to shed some of the chaos of earlier designs, marking the beginning of a trends towards symmetrical unified designs that took the building architecture into account, and featuring an elevated terrace from which home and garden could be viewed.
 The only surviving Caroline garden is located at Bolsover Castle in Derbyshire, but is too simple to attract much interest.
-During the reign of Charles II, many new Baroque style country houses were built; while in England Thomas Cromwell sought to destroy many Tudor, Jacobean and Caroline style gardens.
+During the reign of Charles II, many new Baroque style country houses were built; while in England Oliver Cromwell sought to destroy many Tudor, Jacobean and Caroline style gardens.